Haydabase/haydabase.github.io/_posts/2021-06-28-dotnet-library-design.markdown

    services.AddBackgroundTaskr(_ => { });
 {% endhighlight %}[_Source link_](https://github.com/Haydabase/BackgroundTaskr/blob/5ffdf4d3831f9efb4b9911bd1253c5831051cca8/Haydabase.BackgroundTaskr/BackgroundTaskrServiceCollectionExtensions.cs){:target="_blank"}{: .right}

-As with previous extnesions, we provide multiple overloads for convenience of consumers, respectively:
+As with previous extensions, we provide multiple overloads for convenience of consumers, respectively:
 - one to allow resolving dependencies for the enrichment,
 - another simpler configuration action if no dependencies are required,
 - and finally leaving the original overload for if no configuration is desired.